villekf/OMEGA-doc/docs/source/algorithms.rst

 In the future, Lange will probably the transformed into a separate prior.

 Recommended ones are types 1 or 4.

+Proximal TV
+^^^^^^^^^^^

+The proximal mapping version of TV.
+There are no adjustable parameters and this only works with algorithms that support proximal methods (PKMA and PDHG and its variants).

+Mathematically more correct version of TV.

 Anisotropic Diffusion Median Root Prior
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^